Tatsukiz/search-tweets-ruby/README.md

 + Works with:
 	+ Labs recent search only.
-	+ Master branch is a 'generalist' version that handles enterprise, premium, and Labs search.
+	+ Master branch is a version that handles premium and enterprise endpoints.

 This client is a command-line app that supports the following features: